 Engageli is one of a few platforms designed for student engagement as an alternative to Zoom.

-Higher-education institutions are increasingly embracing a hybrid approach to teaching; for example, Kahoot acquired Clever to grow its K-12 learning platform, and former Blackboard CEO Michael Chasen created Class Technologies to offer more classroom-specific features to the thousands of classrooms that are using Zoom for learning.
+Engageli is not alone in aiming at the digital-learning market.
+Kahoot acquired Clever to grow its K-12 learning platform, and former Blackboard CEO Michael Chasen created Class Technologies to offer more classroom-specific features to the thousands of classrooms that are using Zoom for learning.

 One of the things that makes Engageli stand out is that it's browser-based: Users do not have to download an app to access its features.
 Engageli also takes into account technical requirements; for example, the platform compresses video feeds to address slower internet speeds.